MasterCrafter69/Chess/README.md

 # Chess PGN Recorder

 ## Overview
 The Chess PGN Recorder is a Python-based program designed to assist chess players and enthusiasts in recording, documenting, and saving their games in the Portable Game Notation (PGN) format.
 With a user-friendly command-line interface, this program not only captures individual moves, but also allows users to document meta information about the game, such as event, date, players, and more.
+Additionally, it offers insight into algebraic notation in chess and provides details about PGN files.

 ## Features

 1. **Record Game Moves**:
     - Record individual moves for both White and Black.
-    - The move recording format supports standard chess notations.
+    - The move recording format supports standard chess notations, including algebraic notation.
     - Special move notations (e.g., checks, castling, en passant) are recognized and can be included in the statistics.
     - Users can add comments to specific moves.
+These comments are written within curly brackets `{}` and can be added after the move.

 2. **Add Game Information**:
     - Store meta information of the chess game including: